Police: 1 dead, 4 hurt in downtown Denver shooting

 "Downtown is a very populated area and to have multiple gunshots fired in this area is concerning," Schepman said.

 Schepman said police received several calls a shooting near 21st and Lawrence streets in Lower Downtown just after 4 p.m.
-There is no information on the status of the three victims transported to Denver Health.
+The four gunshot victims who were transported to the hospital are stable as of Monday evening, according to the agency.
+Their injuries were all deemed non-life threatening.

 Several roads are closed in the area, DPD said.
 Police repeatedly asked that people avoid the area near the shooting.

-The area of the shooting is near a popular nighttime hangout and tourist trap in LoDo and is also about two blocks from Coors Field.
-The intersection of 21st and Lawrence has apartment buildings with eateries down the street - DPD has not said where the reported shooting happened.
+The area of the shooting is near several apartment buildings, restaurants, and breweries in LoDo and is also about two blocks from Coors Field.

 Schepman said it was unclear if there were more than one shooter - it was too early to say.
 Investigators are interviewing every witness they can, every photo they can and all surveillance footage in the area.